cxl-micron-reskit/famfs/kmod/famfs.rst

 and logs, and use the famfs kernel component to provide a file system view of shared fabric-attached memory across multiple hosts.

 Although files are intended to be shared, each host has an independent instance of the famfs kernel module.
-After mount, files are not instantiated until the user space component instantiates them (normally by playing the famfs log).
+After mount, files are not visible until the user space component instantiates them (normally by playing the famfs log).

 Once instantiated, files on each host can point to the same shared memory, but metadata (inodes, etc.) are ephemeral on each host that has a mounted